 Before Monkey was born I had planned a road trip starting from San Francisco, veering off to Napa for some serious wine tasting, before heading down to Carmel-on-the-Sea.
 After a few days there, I wanted to zoom across to Death Valley and Yosemite National Parks before finishing up in Vegas.
 I then fell pregnant and this trip was put on the back burner.
 Hopefully, not for too long… If you’re looking for some inspiration for things to do with kids in San Fran then this post has plenty of ideas – 63 in fact!

-Organising and daydreaming about these holidays is the fun part – particularly the road trips – what route we will take; what towns will we stop in; can we hire a Cadillac?
+Choosing these USA destinations for my USA bucket list and daydreaming about them is the fun part – particularly the USA road trips – what route we will take; what towns will we stop in; can we hire a Cadillac?

 However, there is one part of my planning that is a necessity.
 Before we even get on the plane to fly across the Atlantic, I’ll have to log on to the ESTA to make sure we apply for authorisation to travel to America.
 Under the Visa Waiver Programme, travellers coming from the EU and other eligible countries can go to the USA for 90 days for holidays or on business without having to apply for a visa.